-Ongoing water quality sampling in the Lower Lakes detected a slight increase in concentration of blue-green algae Cylindrospermopsis raciborskii in Lake Alexandrina this week.
+Ongoing water quality sampling in the Lower Lakes continues to be undertaken and the concentration of blue-green algae Cylindrospermopsis raciborskii in Lake Alexandrina remains below threshold values.
 The current concentration does not pose a health hazard.
 Some level of blue-green algae on large open water sources like the River Murray or Lower Lakes is normal for this time of year when weather conditions are favourable for growth.
 Water quality sampling will continue to be undertaken on a regular basis and notifications will be made to the community, as needed.
 Should concentrations increase and become potentially harmful to humans and animals, SA Health will issue a Water Quality Alert.